stevebrownlee/vps-setup/README.md

 Nginx is a powerful web server that will allow you to serve your personal website, and your front-end capstone, from your new VPS.
 You already have nginx installed if you've followed the steps in this walk-through.

 Digital Ocean has a [wonderful tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04) showing you how to set it up.

+> When you get to step 5 they show the directory where you clone your repo if it is a static personal site. `/var/www/html`

 If you want to serve your Django, Rails, or Node server-side capstone from your VPS, then read below about seting up gunicorn with nginx.